 - A subscription to UFC Fight Pass

-5-Step Process to Watch UFC with VPN
+5-Step Process to Watch UFC Online with VPN

-- Buy and install a VPN that gives you access to a variety of servers
+Buy and install a VPN that gives you access to a variety of servers

-- Create an account on UFC Fight Pass
+Create an account on UFC Fight Pass

 While registering, make sure you choose the country that matches that of your VPN server location.
 Follow the on-screen steps and complete the registration.
 You will have to verify your email ID and/or phone number.